 Apple has a multi-page advert starting on supplement page 16.

 Is there enough storage space in your office?

 Like the internal drive in our new Macintosh Plus, our external drive also uses 800K double-sided 3½" disks.
 Which virtually eliminate the words “disk is full” from the Macintosh vocabulary.

 You’re My Type

-Next up, we have everything you wanted to know about LaserWriter fonts but were afraid to ask (supplement page 18).
+Next up, we have everything you wanted to know about LaserWriter fonts (supplement page 18).

 In many ways, the LaserWriter is the “other half” of the Macintosh system.
 With graphic capabilities on the front edge of printing technology, it’s the most advanced printer you can get.
 With the LaserWriter you can set a resume, newsletter or any black and white image and it will look 100% professional.
 LaserWriter output is actually better than the image you see on your Mac screen.